teial-personal-projects/scholarship-hub/CHAKRA_V3_MIGRATION_PLAN.md

 ```

 Update test files as needed for new component APIs.

+### Step 6.4: Update test provider wrapper
+**File**: `web/src/test/helpers/render.tsx`

+Ensure tests wrap components with the v3 `ChakraProvider` using the new `system` value, and render any required snippet providers (e.g., Toaster) if tests rely on them.

 ### Step 6.3: Visual Regression Testing
 Compare before/after screenshots of: